jasmine/jasmine-ajax/.github/CONTRIBUTING.md

 ## Before Committing or Submitting a Pull Request

 1. Ensure all specs are green in browser
-1. Ensure JSHint is green with `npm run lint`
+1. Ensure eslint is green with `npm run lint`
 1. Build `mock-ajax.js` with `npm run build`
 1. Make sure the tests pass